zq920320/codenvy/docs/_docs/admin-guide/admin-managing.md

 #### Scaling With Overlay Network (Linux Only)

-1: Collect the IP address of Codenvy `CODENVY-IP` and the network interface of the new workspace node `WS-IF`:
+1: Collect the IP address of Codenvy `CODENVY-IP` and the network interface of the new workspace node `WS-IF` to be used in other configuration steps:

 ```shell
 # Codenvy IP is either set by you to CODENVY_HOST or auto-discovered with: